You know that I live and breathe audiobooks over here and my girls listen to them constantly as well.

 We get many of them from the library, but I also keep my eye out for Audible deals so I can scoop up children’s audiobooks for our own permanent collection.

-We listen to them in the car while we run errands, I play them through our Google Home while the girls color at the table or I make dinner, and Star often will listen during quiet time if she wants to be in with me while I work.
+We listen to them in the car while we run errands, I play them through our Alexa while the girls color at the table or I make dinner, and my little girls will often will listen during quiet time.

-Last year, I shared a bunch of Audible deals and this week, a whole slew of wonderful titles are on sale (many of them for less than a dollar or two!) so if you need something to keep your children entertained during holiday road trips or on long snow days, snag a few while the prices are so low!
+This week, there are a whole slew of wonderful titles are on sale (many of them for less than a dollar or two!) so if you need something to keep your children entertained during summer road trips or on long hot afternoons stuck at home, snag a few while the prices are so low!